-Albion’s Mother’s Day Founder, Juliette Calhoun Blakeley is described on a historical marker behind the library.
+Albion’s Mother’s Day Founder, Juliette Calhoun Blakeley is described on a historical marker near the library, on S. Ionia St and E. Erie.
 Few people know that Juliette was also very involved in the underground railroad.
 Her home was one of the Underground Railroad Stations.

 From Frank Passic’s history:

 “The original Blakeley home stood on the southeast corner of W. Cass and S. Clinton Sts., the present site of a city parking lot across from the fire station.
 Mrs. Blakeley allowed her house to serve as one of the local hiding stations for the so-called “Underground Railroad” which transported fugitive slaves to safety in Canada.
 The entire Blakeley family was involved in the operation out of their home.
 The family would hide the fugitives in the bottom of their wagon under bags of grain, or covered with ears of corn, and transport them along the predetermined route.